-D) Check oil pump and screen.
+D) Check the oil pump and screen.
 Take rectification action as per requirement.

-E) Incorrect engine oil, oil line or oil pump screen can clog if incorrect oil grade is used.
-Use proper lubrication oil as per instruction of the manufacturer.
+E) Incorrect engine oil, oil line, or oil pump screen can clog if incorrect oil grade is used.
+Use proper lubrication oil as per the instruction of the manufacturer.

 Discharge Air Contains Excessive Lube Oil

 A) Oil line from the separator to air-end blocked.
-Clean choke in return line.
+Clean choke in the return line.

 B) If separated oil is returning to intake in the proper way, it is possible that oil separator fiberglass wool discs need replacement.
-Check separator shell for a leak and rectify, if required.
+Check the separator shell for a leak and rectify it, it is required.